The Museum of Us will open at 11 a.m. on Thursday, December 12. Find holiday hours and more information to plan your visit.

 English | Español

 Content Warning: Please be aware that the content of this exhibit may be difficult or disturbing for some visitors.
+This exhibit contains content related to migrant death and systemic violence.

 Content on this webpage has been largely adapted from text by the Undocumented Migration Project.